apache/metron/metron-stellar/stellar-common/README.md

     * nosql_table - The NoSQL Table to use
     * column_family - The Column Family to use
   * Returns: A Map associated with the indicator and enrichment type.
 Empty otherwise.

+### `EXP`
+  * Description: Returns Euler's number raised to the power of the argument.
+  * Input:
+    * number - The power to which e is raised.
+  * Returns: Euler's number raised to the power of the argument.

 ### `FILL_LEFT`
   * Description: Fills or pads a given string with a given character, to a given length on the left